core-wg/core-problem-details/draft-ietf-core-problem-details.md

 or an unsigned integer.
 Only the latter needs to be registered ({{iana-cpdk}}).

-Within the nested map any number of attributes can be given for a single extension.
+Within the nested map, any number of attributes can be given for a single extension.
-The semantics of each custom attribute MUST be described in the documentation for the extension; for extension that are registered (i.e., are identified by an unsigned int) that documentation goes along with the registration.
+The semantics of each custom attribute MUST be described in the documentation for the extension; for extensions that are registered (i.e., are identified by an unsigned int) that documentation goes along with the registration.

+The unsigned integer form allows a more compact representation.
+In
-The unsigned integer form allows a more compact representation, in exchange, authors are expected to comply with the required registration and documentation process.
+exchange, authors are expected to comply with the required registration and documentation process.
 In comparison, the URI form is less space-efficient but requires no